-Ideally your snake should have enough room to stretch the entire length of its body straight without touching the ends.
-A newly hatched snake would do well in a 20-gallon enclosure, but would grow rapidly, so a larger enclosure will be needed.
-The lid of the enclosure needs to be secure as snakes can stretch to the top of their tanks and forcibly push a lid off.
+Ideally your snake should have enough room to stretch the entire length of its body straight without touching the ends of the enclosure, however many snakes can do well in smaller habitats like 40-50 gallon tanks.
+The lid of the enclosure needs to be properly secured as snakes can stretch to the top of even tall tanks and forcibly push a lid off to escape.
 The cage should contain at least two hides that have only one opening (not the half logs) and allow the snake to fit snugly within it.
-Lack of appropriate hides will cause stress.
-Only one boa constrictor should be kept per cage.
+Lack of appropriate hides may cause stress.
+Only one ball python should be kept per cage.